jprichards/PyVMwareAirWatch/README.md

 PyVMwareAirWatch
 =========

-PyVMwareAirWatch is a Python API library for [VMwareAirWatch](https://www.air-watch.com/)
+PyVMwareAirWatch is a Python API library for [VMware AirWatch](https://www.air-watch.com/)

 Usage:
 ```